emilyjimenez/Super-Galactic-Age-Calculator/README.md

 ## Description

 _Web app that calculates your age and life expectancy based on the birthdate the user enters.
-Will also calculate_
+Will also calculate age and expectancy based on different planets._